 How Can Osteoporosis Medicine Help?

 The goal of osteoporosis therapy is to try to restore the balance of resorption and formation.
-It can be done by slowing resorption through use of antiresorptive medication or by promoting bone formation through the use of anabolic medication.
-By doing so, these therapies lower the risk for fractures, which is the ultimate goal of treatment.
+It can be done by slowing resorption through use of antiresorptive medication or by promoting bone formation using anabolic medication.
+By doing so, these therapies lower the risk for fractures, which is the goal of treatment.

 Special Note: Information provided here about FDA-approved osteoporosis medicines is intended solely for general information and should NOT be relied upon for any particular diagnosis or treatment.
 This information does not imply an endorsement by NOF of any medicine or manufacturer.For more detailed information on the actions, administration, and possible side effects for each of the medicines discussed here, please consult the package insert, available online and at pharmacies.

 Medications to Prevent Fragility Fractures

 There are many medications available to treat osteoporosis and reduce the risk of fracture.
 They fall into two basic categories: antiresorptives and anabolics.
 Antiresorptive drugs include bisphosphonates (alendronate, ibandronate, risedronate, zoledronic acid), denosumab, calcitonin, estrogen/estrogen-progestin, an estrogen agonist/antagonist (raloxifene), and a tissue specific estrogen complex (estrogen/bazedoxifene).
-Antiresorptive drugs work by slowing the resoprtion or breakdown part of the remodeling cycle. .
+Antiresorptive drugs work by slowing the resorption or breakdown part of the remodeling cycle.
 Anabolics work by stimulating the formation part of the remodeling process.
 More bone is formed than is taken away.
 The result is stronger bone that is less likely to break.
-Teriparatide, a form of parathyroid hormone, and abaloparatide, a parathyroid hormone-related protein analog, and romosozumab-aqqg, a sclerostin inhibitor, are the FDA-approved anabolic medicines available at this time.
+Teriparatide, a parathyroid hormone analog, and abaloparatide, a parathyroid hormone-related protein analog, and romosozumab-aqqg, a sclerostin inhibitor, are the FDA-approved anabolic medicines available at this time.

 All of these drugs reduce the likelihood of having fragility fractures.
 They come in a range of formulations, from daily tablets to yearly intravenous infusions.
 There is no best medication for everyone.
 The one that works for you depends on many factors.
 Your health history and preferences are considerations.
 Discuss it with your health care provider.

-- Alendronate Sodium or Alendronate Sodium plus Vitamin D3 (Fosamax® and Fosamax Plus D)
+- Alendronate Sodium or Alendronate Sodium plus Vitamin D3 (Fosamax®, Fosamax Plus D and Binosto®)